 Capitol State Forest

 Check out this map of all our trails in Capitol State Forest or take a closer look at the McLane Creek and Fall Creek trail systems.
+Download the North Slope trail system map.
 You can also download our georeferenced map to your smartphone using the Avenza PDF Maps Mobile app.

-Click here to see what events our partners are hosting in Capitol State Forest in 2019.
+Click here to see details about upcoming events happening in Capitol State Forest in 2022.

 Capitol State Forest tips

-- Capitol Forest campgrounds are closed Dec.
-1 to April 30 for the winter season.
+- Capitol Forest campgrounds are closed from Nov.
+1 to Apr.
+30 for the winter season.

 - Camp only in designated campgrounds.
 No dispersed camping allowed